stark1tty/awesome-PhD/README.md

 - [HUGINN](https://github.com/huginn/huginn): Huginn is a system for building agents that perform automated tasks for you online.
 They can read the web, watch for events, and take action on your behalf.
 Huginn's Agents create and consume events, propagating them along a directed graph.
 - [MICROSOFT POWER AUTOMATE](https://powerautomate.microsoft.com/): Office 365 application for automating tasks across their entire software and OS suite; includes AI tools.
 - [N8N](https://github.com/n8n-io/n8n): An extendable workflow automation tool.
 With a fair-code distribution model, n8n will always have visible source code, be available to self-host, and allow you to add your own custom functions, logic and apps. n8n's node-based approach makes it highly versatile, enabling you to connect anything to everything.
+- [NOVU](https://github.com/novuhq/novu): An open-source notification infrastructure offering a unified API for multi-channel notifications, including In-App, Push, Email, SMS, and Chat, with an embedded notification center.

 #### Tools and Utilities
 - [ARCHIVEBOX](https://github.com/ArchiveBox/ArchiveBox): ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view sites you want to preserve offline.